w-chang/ae353-sp24/docs/README.md

 python
 ```

-This starts a Python shell in your Anaconda prompt.
+This starts a Python shell in your Terminal.
 Next run the commands

 ```python
 import condynsate